Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Country Road to Agrodosío on day three of the Camino Finisterre to MuxíaCountry Road to Agrodosío

-In about 700 meters come to a T-intersection and turn right to enter into the next town of A Grixa.
+After about 700 meters come to a T-intersection with a cross and turn right to enter into the next town of A Grixa.

 Right Turn at Cruceiro in A GrixaRight Turn at Cruceiro in A Grixa